 - Consistent product quality across purchases.

-The issue almost nobody talks about: dose uniformity
+Dose uniformity: the issue almost nobody talks about

-Even if the label is accurate, there’s another manufacturing question that matters: does each gummy deliver a consistent amount?
-Gummies are produced by dispersing actives into a cooked mass, mixing under tight controls, and depositing into molds.
-If the system isn’t designed and controlled correctly, distribution can drift.
+Even if the label is accurate, another question matters: does each gummy deliver a consistent amount?
+Gummies are made by dispersing actives into a cooked mass, mixing under tight controls, and depositing into molds.
+If the system isn't designed and controlled correctly, distribution can drift.

 - Gummies look uniform in size, color, and finish.